Skip to content

 Lighting Technology

-Like most British street lights in continuous use, Wornum fittings have accommodated multiple generations of lighting technology.
+Like most British street lights in continuous service, Wornum fittings have accommodated multiple generations of lighting technology.

 Historically, these have included: